Pyomo/mpi-sppy/doc/src/agnostic.rst

-(An exception is when the guest is in Pyomo, then the wrapper file might as well contain the model specification as well so there typically is only one file.)
+(An exception is when the guest is in Pyomo, then the wrapper file might as well contain the model specification as well so there typically is only one file.
+However, there is not particularly good reason to use the agnostic machinery for a Pyomo model.)

 From the developers perspective